Spike Lee: 2000–2014: Studio films and fluctuations

+In 2012, Lee directed Red Hook Summer, in which he reprised his role as Mookie from Do the Right Thing.
+In 2013, Lee won The Dorothy and Lillian Gish Prize, one of the richest prizes in the American arts worth $300,000.
+The same year, he directed Oldboy, a remake of the Park Chan-wook 2003 film, which was reportedly taken away from Lee in the editing room, leading him to remove his trademark "A Spike Lee Joint" credit for a more impersonal "A Spike Lee Film".
+He followed this with Da Sweet Blood of Jesus (2014), which was primarily funded on Kickstarter.

+2015–present: Career resurgence

 In 2015, Lee received an Academy Honorary Award from the Academy of Motion Picture Arts and Sciences for his contributions to film.
-Friends and frequent collaborators Wesley Snipes, Denzel Washington, Samuel L. Jackson presented Lee with the award at the private Governors Awards ceremony.
+Friends and frequent collaborators Wesley Snipes, Denzel Washington, and Samuel L. Jackson presented Lee with the award at the private Governors Awards ceremony.
 Lee directed, wrote, and produced the MyCareer story mode in the video game NBA 2K16.
 Later that same year, after a perceived long dip in quality, Lee rebounded with a musical drama film, Chi-Raq.
-The film is a modern-day adaptation of the ancient Greek play "Lysistrata" by Aristophanes set in modern-day Chicago's Southside and explores the challenges of race, sex, and violence in America.
+The film is a modern-day adaptation of the ancient Greek play Lysistrata by Aristophanes set in modern-day Chicago's Southside and explores the challenges of race, sex, and violence in America.
 Teyonah Parris, Angela Bassett, Jennifer Hudson, Nick Cannon, Dave Chappelle, Wesley Snipes, John Cusack, and Samuel L. Jackson starred in the film.
 The film was released by Amazon Studios in select cities in November.
 Chi-Raq received generally positive reviews from critics.
 On Rotten Tomatoes, the film has rating of 82% with the site's critical consensus stating, "Chi-Raq is as urgently topical and satisfyingly ambitious as it is wildly uneven – and it contains some of Spike Lee's smartest, sharpest, and all-around entertaining late-period work."